A quick guide to probate negligence

 If the deceased made a will, then the personal representative will be the executor(s) named in the will.
-They receive a ‘grant of probate’.
+They apply for a ‘Grant of Probate’.

-If the deceased did not leave a will, then the personal representative is known as an administrator and they will receive ‘letters of administration’.
+If the deceased did not leave a will, then the personal representative is known as an administrator, and they apply for ‘Letters of Administration’.

-Once the grant of probate or letters of administration have been obtained then the personal representative(s) can begin to administer the estate and ‘wind up’ the deceased’s financial affairs.
+Once the Grant of Probate or Letters of Administration has been obtained, then the personal representative(s) can begin to administer the estate and ‘wind up’ the deceased’s financial affairs.

 Probate negligence occurs when a mistake is made in this process, resulting in the estate or a beneficiary suffering financial loss.